rsocket/rsocket/Protocol.md

 provide capabilities mentioned in the [transport protocol](#transport-protocol) section.
 * __Stream__: Unit of operation (request/response, etc.).
 See [Motivations](Motivations.md).
 * __Request__: A stream request.
 May be one of four types.
 As well as request for more items or cancellation of previous request.
 * __Payload__: A stream message (upstream or downstream).
 Contains data associated with a stream created by a previous request.
+In Reactive Streams and Rx this is the 'onNext' event.
+* __Complete__: Terminal event sent on a stream to signal successful completion.
+In Reactive Streams and Rx this is the 'onComplete' event.
+  * A frame (PAYLOAD or REQUEST_CHANNEL) with the Complete bit set is sometimes referred to as COMPLETE in this document when reference to the frame is semantically about the Complete bit/event.
 * __Client__: The side initiating a connection.
 * __Server__: The side accepting connections from clients.
 * __Connection__: The instance of a transport session between client and server.